Stevenlin55/Video-Metadata-Scrubber/README.md

 ## How to Run
 1. Install FFmpeg from https://www.ffmpeg.org/download.html by following this guide: https://phoenixnap.com/kb/ffmpeg-windows
 2. Run `pip3 install ffmpeg-python`
-3. Run 'python metadata_scrubber.py` and follow the instructions in the console to create a new video file with the metadata scrubbed
+3. Run `python metadata_scrubber.py` and follow the instructions in the console to create a new video file with the metadata scrubbed